Frequently Asked Questions

 What are cryptographic failures in web applications?

-Cryptographic failures occur when a web application fails to use cryptography correctly.
-Common failures include not encrypting sensitive data, using broken algorithms like DES or MD5, incorrect implementation of cryptographic algorithms, and failing to verify digital signatures.
-These issues can lead to data breaches and compromised user credentials.
-Learn more.
+Cryptographic failures occur when a web application fails to use cryptography correctly, such as not encrypting sensitive data, using broken algorithms like MD5 or DES, or incorrectly implementing cryptographic protocols.
+These failures can lead to data breaches and unauthorized access.
+(OWASP)

-Examples include traffic sniffing (intercepting plaintext data over insecure protocols like HTTP), exploiting broken algorithms (such as MD5 hash collisions for password authentication), and side channel attacks (using timing analysis to guess sensitive data).
-For a detailed breakdown, see Examples of Attack Scenarios.
+Examples include traffic sniffing over insecure protocols (HTTP, FTP, Telnet), exploiting broken algorithms like MD5 for password hashing, and side channel attacks such as timing analysis to guess passwords.
+(Source)

 How can organizations remediate cryptographic failures?